 Whether the prospective parents can consciously identify their “tender spots” of untouched grief or need help to become conscious of the unresolved areas, self-examination should be encouraged.
 It will help to have resources on hand to direct them to reliable, skilled grief counselors familiar with infertility care.

-Identifying their losses and facing them with healthy coping skills will prepare hopeful parents to support an adopted child more thoroughly.
-As you know, when adoptive children are struggling with the losses and grief of their adoption history, many parents might feel their previous losses keenly and in new ways.
+Identifying and facing their losses with healthy coping skills will prepare hopeful parents to support an adopted child more thoroughly.
+As you know, when adoptive children struggle with the losses and grief of their adoption history, many parents might feel their previous losses keenly and in new ways.
 Parents who have done the hard self-work of facing grief and learning to cope can scaffold their child’s experience of loss without getting triggered by or stuck on their recurring pain.